Your Food, Simplified — movewell.

 How to log it in MyFitnessPal

-Just search the drink by name in the app.
-"Vodka soda", "glass of red wine", "Modelo" and you'll find it.
+Search the drink by name — "vodka soda", "glass of red wine", "Modelo" — and you'll find it.
 Log it like any other food.
-It counts toward your daily calories even if it doesn't have much protein, carbs, or fat listed.

 You don't have to be perfect to make progress.
 One night out is not going to ruin everything.
-Just be aware, make smarter choices where you can, and get right back on track the next day. 🤍
+Get right back on track the next day. 🤍

 No judgment, no lecture.
-Just real talk about how these things affect your hunger, cravings, and progress so you actually know what's going on.
+Just real talk about how these things affect your hunger, cravings, and progress.

 🌿